-Figure 1 illustrates the ESF Tunnel to be driven.
-Major parts of the tunnel work are as follows: The North Ramp is to be driven at about a 2% downgrade to reach the geologic formation of interest, a subunit of the Topopah Spring tuffs.
-A 60 m (197 ft) starter tunnel for the TBM was constructed by drill and blast in 1993.
-The Main Drift crosses the Topopah Spring rocks that would be the eventual repository location.
+Fig. 1 illustrates the ESF tunnel to be driven.
+Major parts of the tunnel work are as follows.
+The North Ramp is to be driven at about a 2% downgrade to reach the geologic formation of interest, a subunit of the Topopah Spring tuffs.
+A 60 m (197 ft) long starter tunnel for the TBM was constructed by drill and blast in 1993.
+The main drift crosses the Topopah Spring rocks that would be the eventual repository location.
 The drive is completed by coming out of the mountain via the South Ramp, exiting at a modest portal structure that has yet to be designed.
 The whole loop is about 7600 m (25,000 ft).
-As of the beginning of January 1995, the TBM was about 40 m (140 ft) beyond the starter tunnel.
+As of the beginning of January 1995, the TBM was about 40 m (130 ft) beyond the starter tunnel.

 Several alcoves will be constructed for testing purposes and will be done by drill and blast, or possibly by mechanical means.
 Exploratory drifts will be driven off the main loop to explore geologic conditions.
-Figure 1 also illustrates drifts off the Main Drift to explore geologic conditions at Ghost Dance Fault and an extension of the North Ramp.
+Noted in Fig. 1 are drifts off the main drift to explore the geologic conditions at Ghost Dance Fault, and an extension of the North Ramp.
 This North Ramp extension will determine geologic conditions at the extremities of the potential repository and may provide a location for rock mechanics testing.
+Plans for other than the main tunnel loop are being finalized and are subject to change on the basis of geologic conditions encountered.

-Also being considered is a tunnel drive to a lower formation called Calico Hills.
-Plans are indeterminate, but it may be a drive with a smaller TBM on the order of 5.5 m (18 ft) diameter from the North Ramp as shown in Figure 1, or it may possibly be driven from a separate access from the west side of Yucca Mountain.
+Also being considered is a tunnel drive to a lower formation, Calico Hills.
+Plans are indeterminate but it may be a drive with a smaller TBM on the order of 5.5 m (18 ft) diameter from the North Ramp as shown in Fig. 1, or it may possibly be driven from a separate access from the west side of Yucca Mountain.
 Conceptual plans for this second major tunnel are expected to be established in late 1995.